Vinayak Raut

-Vinayak Raut (born 15 March 1954) is an Indian politician serving as the Member of Parliament, Loksabha.
-He is leader of Shiv Sena in Lok Sabha representing Ratnagiri-Sindhudurg constituency in the 17th Lok Sabha.
+Vinayak Raut (born 15 March 1954) is an Indian politician & former Member of Parliament, Loksabha.
+He is leader of Shiv Sena in Lok Sabha and he represented Ratnagiri-Sindhudurg constituency in the 17th Lok Sabha.
 Originally from Mumbai, Raut was previously elected as a member of the Maharashtra Legislative Assembly from Vile Parle of Mumbai for 1999-2004 as a Shiv Sena candidate.
 He was also elected as a member of Maharashtra Legislative Council from Shiv Sena Party in 2012.
-He resigned on 27 May 2014 from the Maharashtra Legislative Assembly.
-Raut was elected as MP for Ratnagiri-Sindhudurg constituency since the 2014 elections.
+He resigned on 27 May 2014 from the Maharashtra Legislative Council.
+Raut was elected as MP for Ratnagiri-Sindhudurg constituency in the 2014 elections.
+He lost in 2024 to BJP leader Narayan Rane.